instancio/instancio/website/docs/articles/using-instancio-with-junit-jupiter.md

 hide:
   - navigation
   - toc
 description: "Use Instancio with JUnit 5.
-Reproduce failures with @Seed, apply custom settings with @WithSettings, and generate data with @InstancioSource."
+Reproduce failures with @Seed, apply custom settings with @WithSettings, and inject generated data with @Given."
 ---

 # Using Instancio with JUnit 5